nasavbailey/DI-flux-ratio-plot/README.md

 * numpy
 * yaml

+## quickstart
+Copy `example_files/default.yaml`  to the same directory as plot_flux_ratio.py.
+`python plot_flux_ratio.py`
+Figure & auto-generated caption will be placed in "output" folder.

+## Customizing your plot

+### YAML file
+To customize what is plotted, place a YAML configuration file in the same directory as the script reflected_light_planets.py.
+An example YAML file is already present.
+Other examples are in the "example_files" directory.
+The name of the config file will be appended to the plot & caption filenames, so it's highly recommended to give your config file a descriptive name.

-## Plot options
+### Plot options
-To customize what is plotted, edit the file "config.yml"

 Available WFIRST modes:
 * planet imaging BTR